-The Seaboard Corporation Retiree Medical Benefit Plan provides family medical insurance to certain members of management, including each Named Executive Officer, upon his retirement in the event he has attained age 50, and has completed at least 15 years of service.
+The Seaboard Corporation Retiree Medical Benefit Plan provides family medical insurance to certain members of management, including each Named Executive Officer upon his retirement in the event he has attained age 50, and has completed at least 15 years of service.
 This benefit is also furnished in the event the Named Executive Officer's employment is involuntarily terminated (other than if the Named Executive Officer unlawfully converted a material amount of funds), or in the event of a change of control of Seaboard.

-Following is a summary of the present value cost to Seaboard of this benefit, assuming that this benefit was triggered and said medical insurance began to be furnished on December 31, 2010.
+Following is a summary of the present value cost to Seaboard of this benefit for each Named Executive Officer, assuming that this benefit was triggered and said medical insurance began to be furnished on December 31, 2012.

 Present Value of Retiree Medical Benefit (1)

 Name (\$)

-Steven J. Bresky 362,857
+Steven J. Bresky 402,180

-Robert L. Steer 451,073
+Robert L. Steer 538,655

-Rodney K. Brenneman 480,376
+David M. Dannov 554,946

-David M. Dannov 460,152
+Edward A. Gonzalez 608,313

-Edward A. Gonzalez 487,357
+Terry J. Holton 567,747